kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ### Pages

-Disabled/enabled pages will enable any page marked as such in any one of a user's roles.
+Combined page view permissions will enable any page marked as such in any one of a user's roles.
 Otherwise, the page is designated as disabled.
-Essentially, if any of the user's roles has a page enabled, that page will be enabled for the user.
-Only if none of the user's roles have a page enabled is it disabled.
+Essentially, if any of the user's roles has a page enabled, that page will be enabled in the user's combined permissions set.
+Only if none of the user's roles have a page enabled is it disabled for them.

 ## Upgrading and legacy teams